Multiscale-Instruments/Gxsm4/README.md

 **Gxsm4 See also: gxsm.sf.net**

 This is port of Gxsm3 (gtk3) to gtk4.
-There are still minor gtk4 related issues and shortcomings at this time and this version is for evaluation and future migration readyness.
+There are still minor gtk4 related issues and shortcomings at this time and this version is for evaluation and future migration readiness.
 See details of pending and know issues in section 3.
 (C) PyZahl 2025-04-07